SF State students finish in top 10 in Hearst multimedia contest

 There were 74 entries from 44 schools submitted in the third multimedia competition of the academic year.

 SF State is in third place in the Intercollegiate Multimedia Competition after three of four multimedia competitions.
-The University of North Carolina at Chapel Hill is in first place and Western Kentucky University is in second place.
-Other schools in the top 10 include: University of Florida; Stony Brook University; Syracuse University; University of Missouri; Elon University; Arizona State University; University of Maryland and University of Montana.
+The University of North Carolina at Chapel Hill is in the first place and Western Kentucky University is in second place.
+Other schools in the top 10 include University of Florida; Stony Brook University; Syracuse University; University of Missouri; Elon University; Arizona State University; the University of Maryland and University of Montana.

 The final intercollegiate winners will be announced after the completion of the fourth multimedia competition in May.

-Often called “The Pulitzers of college journalism,” the Hearst Journalism Awards Program, in its 61st year, consists of five writing, two photojournalism, one audio, two television and four multimedia competitions offering up to $700,000 in scholarships, matching grants and stipends.
+Often called “The Pulitzers of college journalism,” the Hearst Journalism Awards Program, in its 61st year, consists of five writing, two photojournalism, one audio, two television, and four multimedia competitions offering up to $700,000 in scholarships, matching grants and stipends.
 More than 100 member universities of the Association of Schools of Journalism and Mass Communication with accredited undergraduate journalism programs are eligible to participate in the Hearst competitions.